 Such was the interest generated that the album was selected by Virgin Music in 2002 for their Best of British US Campaign, which distributed The Believer in Virgin shops throughout North America, and placed it on all Virgin Megastore listening posts.
 James was the only male singer/songwriter selected for this campaign, and the response was immense with all copies selling out.

-The Believer is re-released on 16th October 2017, from all leading digital stores including iTunes, with CDs available from James's Townsend Music Store.
+The Believer was re-released in 2017, from all leading digital stores including iTunes, with CDs available from James's Shop on this website.

 All words, music and arrangement James J Turner;

 Violin Jon Byrne.

 All vocals, guitars and harmonica James J Turner.

 “JAMES TURNER” certainly makes an impression with possibly the most immediate and accessible singer/songwriter sound I’ve heard in ages

 Turner’s vocals are strong and expressive, with a distinctive depth of delivery